eitancj/k8s-bluegreen/README.md

 > Hard-refreshing the page (or waiting 2 secs in *watch*) should alternate between two container hostnames, both of which should be blue at this point.

 \
-7. Review the green deployment yaml.\
+7. Review the green deployment 'grn-dep.yml'.\
    It should be identical to the blue deployment, same image, only green in the labels.

 \